iamjenetzler/pbifinanceml/README.md

 - Create a [CDX Environment](https://cdx.transform.microsoft.com)
   - Go to "My Environments" tab
   - Click on "Create Tenant"
-  - Select the following content pack: Microsoft 365 Enterprise with Users and No Content
+  - Select the following content pack: Microsoft 365 Enterprise
 - Set up an Azure subscription
   - Sign into Azure portal with tenant admin account
   - Use a voucher to create a new subscription